Plantar fasciitis: Non-surgical

+First treatment

-The recommended first treatment is a four- to six-week course which combines three elements: daily stretching, daily foot taping (using a special tape around the foot for supporting the arch) and individually tailored education on choosing footwear and other ways of managing the condition.
+The recommended first treatment is a four- to six-week course combining stretching, foot taping (using a special tape around the foot for supporting the arch) and individually tailored education on footwear and other management options.

-Reduction in pain and stress on the plantar fascia can be done by strengthening the muscles in the foot that support the arches through barefoot exercising, without footwear, compared to exercising in common footwear.
+Reduction in pain and stress involve strengthening foot muscles that support the arches through barefoot exercising, without footwear, compared to exercising in common footwear.

+Supportive insoles are a common conservative treatment.
+Insoles that provide arch support and cushioning may reduce strain on the plantar fascia by improving foot alignment and distributing plantar pressure more evenly during standing and walking.
+This reduction can help alleviate discomfort, particularly in individuals who engage in prolonged standing or repetitive weight-bearing activities.

+Second line

-If plantar fasciitis fails to respond to conservative treatment for at least three months, then extracorporeal shockwave therapy (ESWT) may be considered.
-Evidence from meta-analyses suggests significant pain relief lasts up to one year after the procedure.
-However, debate about the therapy's efficacy has persisted.
-ESWT is performed with or without anesthesia, though studies suggest giving anesthesia diminishes the procedure's effectiveness.
-Complications from ESWT are rare and typically benign when present.
-Known complications of ESWT include the development of a mild hematoma or an ecchymosis, redness around the site of the procedure, or migraine.
+After at least three months without improvement, extracorporeal shockwave therapy (ESWT) may be considered.
+Meta-analyses suggest that significant pain relief lasts up to one year after the procedure.
+However, debate about the therapy's efficacy continued as of 2014.
+ESWT may involve anesthesia, though studies suggest that anesthesia diminishes the procedure's effectiveness.
+Complications are rare and typically benign.
+Known complications include mild hematoma or ecchymosis, redness around the procedure site, or migraine.

+Third line

 Customised foot orthoses can offer short-term pain relief.

-The third line of treatment, if shockwave therapy is not effective after around 8 weeks, is using customised foot orthoses which can offer short-term relief from pain.
+After around 8 weeks customised foot orthoses can offer short-term relief.

-Affected people use further different treatments for plantar fasciitis, but many have little evidence to support their use and are not adequately studied.

-Other conservative approaches include rest, massage, heat, ice, and calf-strengthening exercises, weight reduction in the overweight or obese, and nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin or ibuprofen.
-The use of NSAIDs to treat plantar fasciitis is common, but their use fails to resolve the pain in 20% of people.
+Other treatments have little supportive evidence and studies.
+These include rest, massage, heat, ice, and calf-strengthening exercises, weight reduction in the overweight or obese, and nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin or ibuprofen.
+NSAID use is common, but fails to resolve pain in 20% of people.

-Corticosteroid injections are sometimes used for cases of plantar fasciitis that have proven resistant to more conservative measures.
-There is tentative evidence that injected corticosteroids are effective for short-term pain relief up to one month, but not after that.
+Corticosteroid injections are sometimes used for cases resistant to more conservative measures.
+Tentative evidence supports their use for short-term pain relief up to one month (only).

+Comparative evidence suggests that short- and long-term treatment effects vary.
+Corticosteroid injections may provide greater short-term pain relief, but their benefits then fade.
+In contrast, therapies such as platelet-rich plasma (PRP) and ESWT are associated with improved pain and functional outcomes over longer follow-up periods.
+However, studies remain inconsistent, and evidence quality is limited by variability in study design, treatment protocols, and outcome measures.
+As a result, no single treatment is established as universally superior.

-Another treatment technique is known as plantar iontophoresis.
+Another treatment technique is plantar iontophoresis.
 This technique involves applying anti-inflammatory substances such as dexamethasone or acetic acid topically to the foot and transmitting these substances through the skin with an electric current.

-Some evidence supports the use of night splints for 1–3 months to relieve plantar fasciitis pain that has persisted for six months.
-The night splints are designed to position and maintain the ankle in a neutral position, thereby passively stretching the calf and plantar fascia during sleep.
+Some evidence supports the use of night splints for 1–3 months to relieve pain after six months.
+Night splints maintain the ankle in a neutral position, thereby passively stretching the calf and plantar fascia during sleep.